-Little significant progress has been made with interception activities since 2021.
+Other than in New South Wales and Queensland, little progress has been made with interception activities since 2021.

 The New South Wales floodplain harvesting licensing rollout is complete in the Border Rivers, Gwydir, Macquarie and Barwon-Darling valleys, covering 80% of the volume of water taken through floodplain harvesting in New South Wales.
 Licensing in the Namoi valley is ongoing.
 Licensing of floodplain harvesting in all five northern valleys is expected to reduce the amount being harvested from floodplains by approximately 70 GL per year on average.
 It will also return several catchments to within sustainable limits of extraction when complete.